vhelin/wla-dx/doc/arithmetics.rst

 ``:``  get the bank byte of an address
 ====== ===============================

+Some architectures encode only part of an address in certain operands.
+For example, Cx4 jump, branch and call targets are page-local 8-bit values, so a cross-page label reference should use ``<label`` (or ``lobyte(label)``) for the encoded operand while page selection is handled separately.

 Note that you can do NOT using XOR ::

 - ``VALUE_A ~ $FF``   is  8-bit NOT